Skip to main content

 Must-have

-Has been on at least one real incident — containment, eradication, recovery, postmortem.
-Not just "I read the playbook."
+Has been on at least one real incident from detection through containment, eradication, recovery, postmortem.
+Can walk through the specific timeline and decisions.
+Analysts without incident response are effectively juniors regardless of tenure.

 Nice-to-have